 Varied nature in southern Sweden

-While living in Scania, Sweden for four months, we decided to experience some of southern Sweden’s beauty.
+While living in Scania for four months, we set out to explore some of the region’s best hiking trails and national parks.

-When Victoria’s mother visited us in September, we drove to Söderåsen National Park to spend the afternoon in nature.
+When Victoria’s mother visited in September, we drove to Söderåsen National Park to spend an afternoon hiking, walking forest trails and enjoying autumn nature in Sweden.

 We can easily imagine coming back here again.